tomarrell/wrapcheck/README.md

 $ wrapcheck ./...
 ```

+## Testing

+This linter is tested using `analysistest`, you can view all the test cases under the [testdata](./wrapcheck/testdata) directory.

 ## TLDR

 If you've ever been debugging your Go program, and you've seen an error like